 2. Apply for a Health Card (OHIP): You must have a health card to show that you get healthcare services paid for by the government Ontario Health Insurance Plan (OHIP).
 Apply for a health card as soon as you get to Ontario.
 There is usually a three-month waiting period from the date you arrive.

 3. Consider buying private health insurance.
-Information can be found at Health and Long-Term Care and In My Language websites.
+Information can be found at Settlement.org website.
 The Canadian Life and Health Insurance Association (CLHIA) suggests that newcomers buy private health insurance while they wait for their Health Card.
 You should buy this insurance within five days of arriving in Ontario, or the insurance companies may not give you insurance.

 4. Apply for an Ontario Driver’s Licence: If you live in Ontario and want to drive, you must have an Ontario driver's license.
 You may be able to use your foreign driver’s license for a short time when you first get to Canada.
 The Out of Country Drivers and Getting an Ontario Driver's Licence will tell you how to get a driver's license.